 Lee C. Howley Sr. Prize for Arthritis Scientific Research

-2015 Lee C. Howley Sr. Award Recipient
+The 2017 Lee C. Howley Sr. Prize Recipient

 A prize of $10,000 is presented by the Arthritis Foundation.
 Support is provided by a generous endowment from the Howley Family.
 Award recipients must apply the prize funds toward the field of arthritis research (e.g., travel to a professional meeting to present findings, mentoring a student, laboratory costs, publication costs, etc.).

 A new component has been added to the eligibility criteria for this prize.
 The Arthritis Foundation Howley Prize Award will be presented to an individual researcher with strong commitments to their academic field who has also demonstrated an exceptional commitment to volunteer work through the foundation.
 Nominations will be made by Arthritis Foundation employees who work with volunteers and advocates of the Arthritis Foundation mission.
 This prize will also evaluate the nominee’s original research conducted in the United States that was published in a peer-reviewed journal.
 The date of the publication for consideration for the 2017 Howley Prize Award must be after January 1, 2016.